 Onzetra Xsail (Nasal)

-Uses For Onzetra Xsail
+Uses for Onzetra Xsail

 Sumatriptan nasal powder and spray are used to treat acute migraine headaches with or without aura in adults.
-It is not used to prevent migraine headaches and is not used for cluster headaches.
+It is not used to prevent migraine headaches and is not used to treat cluster headaches.
 Sumatriptan works in the brain to relieve the pain from migraine headaches.
 It belongs to the group of medicines called triptans.

 Many people find that their headaches go away completely after they use sumatriptan.
 Other people find that their headaches are much less painful, and that they are able to go back to their normal activities even though their headaches are not completely gone.
 Sumatriptan often relieves other symptoms that occur together with a migraine headache, such as nausea, vomiting, sensitivity to light, and sensitivity to sound.